michaelborlandKeys/4Sports/source/soccer/soccer_legends.rst

 **Diego Maradona**
 ------------------

 Deigo Maradona an Argentinaian  Soccer PlayerWho was voted by Fans on FIFA.com as the player of the century, so he go the accolade along with Pele according to `Wikipedia Player of the Century <https://en.wikipedia.org/wiki/ FIFA_Player_of_the_Century>`_.
 He is as according to his Offical Site also considered one of the greatest of all time, if not the greatest  `Diego Maradona Offical Site <http://www.diegomaradonagroup.com/about-me>`_.
+Now i their is now denying the impact he had on the feild for Argentina during their world cup runs, but greats of all time i can't see it.
+Now, i think considering his impact on every team he was on, and his stats he generated, i would put him in the same soccer legend category, but not greatest ever as Pele.He has a World Cup when in 1986, and he got most Assists,Silver Shoe, and Golden Ball that year.
+He has many more accolades to his name.
+Considering his career spanned half that of he co-player of the century, he made a big splash for a shortened career.
+Not a ton of Pro soccer players can say, they have played for 4 world cups, or won a bunch of other top honors in 11 years no doubt.
+His stats speak for themselves and his fans spoke loud with his player of the century win, so he is here by given soccer legend status.